Royal Sovereign shoal: Lighthouse

 The increasing cost of maintaining light vessels led Trinity House to examine other options.
 The use of a light tower for Royal Sovereign was considered and designs prepared 1966-68.
-The lighthouse was commissioned on 6 September 1971 and was manned until it was automated in 1994.
+The lighthouse was commissioned on 6 September 1971 and was staffed until it was automated in 1994.
 The lighthouse was located 2.0 km south of the shoal.

 The lighthouse was decommissioned in 2022 and has been removed to onshore for recycling and reuse.
 There are plans to build a Maritime Centre in Bexhill with the Royal Sovereign lantern tower as a focal point.

 Buoys

 Since the decommissioning of the lighthouse in 2022 the Royal Sovereign shoal is marked by a South Cardinal buoy Q(6)+LF1.5s Bell Racon(T), and the Royal Sovereign red can buoy Q.R.